 What to Do

 Trekking in the highlands: Peru's Andean range has long attracted lovers of the great outdoors, and trekking is by far the most popular activity.
-There are numerous multi-day opportunities to choose from other than Machu Picchu; check out a list of the Best 10 Treks in Peru.
+Other than Machu Picchu, there are numerous multiday opportunities to choose from; check out a list of the Best 10 Treks in Peru.
 For shorter hikes, here's a list of the Best Day Hikes in the Sacred Valley near Cusco

-Hiking, biking & rafting: This is a great time of year for combining any or all of these activities, with many options, like this two-week option in Southern Peru.
+Hiking, biking & rafting: This is a great time of year to combine any or all of these activities, with many options, like this two-week option in Southern Peru.

-La Virgen del Carmen: Held on July 16, this holiday is mainly celebrated in Paucartambo, some four hours outside of Cusco (Pucará near Lake Titicaca is another important center).
-For five days, this small mountain town comes to life with festivities and thousands of tourists and locals flood to Paucartambo to partake in the party.
+Virgen del Carmen, Paucartambo.
+For five days in July every year, this small mountain town comes to life with festivities.
+Thousands of tourists and locals flock to Paucartambo to partake in the party.

-Fiesta del Santiago: At the end of July, Rio Mantaro Valley towns, especially Huancayo, dress up cattle and parade them through the streets.
-There's also singing and dancing, in what many believe is an ancient fertility right.
+Fiesta del Santiago, Huancayo.
+At the end of July, Río Mantaro Valley towns, especially Huancayo, dress up cattle and parade them through the streets.
+There's also singing and dancing, which many believe is an ancient fertility rite.

-Fiestas Patrias: Peru's two National Independence Days are celebrated nationwide on July 28 and 29; festivities can begin as early as July 25 and expect nationwide parades and civic ceremonies.
+Fiestas PatriasNationwide (July 28-29).
+Peru's two National Independence Days are celebrated nationwide on July 28 and 29; festivities can begin as early as July 25.
+Expect nationwide parades and civic ceremonies.

 More Helpful Information